MicrosoftDocs/dynamics-365-ai/ai-docs/customer-insights/pm-map.md

 There are two mandatory selections you must complete prior to the completion of the Map phase:

-- **1.Primary key:** (shown in red above) It's mandatory to select one attribute as a primary key for each of the entities.
+- **1.Primary key:** (shown in red above) It's mandatory to select one attribute as a primary key for each of your chosen entities.
 Note that in order for an attribute to be a valid primary key, it should not include either duplicate values, missing values or *Nulls*.
-- **Attribute Type:** Categories under which your attributes fall such as email or name.
-Adding a custom entity type is also possible.
-Select the type for a given attribute and select **Custom**  to specify your custom type.
-As mentioned earlier, some attribute-types might already been identified by the system and you can always change those default definitions.
+- **Attribute Type:** Categories under which your attributes fall such as *Email* or *Name*.
+Adding a custom entity type is also possible: Select the type field for that attribute and type your custom attribute-type name.
+You can also change the attribute-types that were auto-identified by the system.

 ## Next Step
-As part of the data configuration process, proceed to the **Match** page either by selecting **Match** in the left menu or by selecting the **Match** tile from the **Configure Data** page.
+As part of the data configuration process, proceed to the **Match** page either by selecting **Match** in the left side menu or by selecting the **Match** tile within the **Configure Data** page.
+Visit the **Match** section to learn about this phase.